P3p1t0/pokemonsay-packagefriendly/README.md

 ## Installation

-If you use a Arch-based distribution, you can use the pre-made package or the PKGBUILD available in my other Github repository : https://github.com/P3p1t0/pokemonsay-archbased .
+If you use a Arch-based distribution (For example: Arch Linux, Manjaro, etc.), you can use the pre-made package or the PKGBUILD available in my other Github repository : https://github.com/P3p1t0/pokemonsay-archbased .

 Dependency: cowsay.

 Optional dependency: cowfortune (For fortune cookies).

 ## Usage